-Saves Time, Money and Effort
+Saves Time, Money, and Effort

-There have been innumerable instances when startups have drained out their time, energy and money in building on ideas, without asserting the viability factor.
+There have been innumerable instances when startups have drained out their time, energy, and money in building on ideas, without asserting the viability factor.
 Startup enthusiasts can save spending high on investments at the initial stage of product development, and rather build MVP.
 Once your MVP is successfully tested for market viability, it can be accelerated to full-fledged development.

 Low Risk and High ROI Factor

 Building MVPs is often a low-risk gamble that startups can venture into considering the ROI could be exponential.
-They can be quickly created (within days you decide to present it to an investor) and are extremely cost-effective.
+They can be quickly created (within days you decide to present them to an investor) and are extremely cost-effective.
 Do you know (now big) brands like Dropbox, AirBnB and Uber took the MVP route to grow their companies into what it is today?

 Get Inspired: The MVP story of AirBnB

 Airbnb founders, Brian Chesky and Joe Gebbia have changed the entire gamut of the hospitality business with their breakthrough idea of on-demand hospitality services.
-Hospitality industry can very well be now segmented into ‘Before AirBnB’ and ‘After AirBnB’.
+The hospitality industry can very well be now segmented into ‘Before AirBnB’ and ‘After AirBnB’.
 Who could have ever thought how the deep-rooted hotel/hospitality industry that once monopolized the world could be decentralized?
 But Brian and Joe’s staggering idea make the cut – but only after MVP.

 That was the time when the AirBnB founders Brian and Joe could not afford to pay their rent.
 Desperation was high.
 It was then they came to know about a design conference happening in their city of San Francisco.
 They decided to rent a room in their apartment at a very cheap rate to attendees coming to the event, but could not manage a hotel room.
-They took pictures of their apartment and put it up on a website, which got them 3 customers.
+They took pictures of their apartment and put it up on a website, which got them, 3 customers.
 That was the seed of the AirBnB story and its amazing concept.

 Brian and Joe used the MVP as the tool to collect information and gather substantial data that determined their idea was good enough.
 Beginning from the first 3 attendees at their San Francisco apartment to experimenting further and verifying their initial assumptions they made Air Bed and Breakfast that later came to be known as Airbnb.
 Wow isn’t it?